More Restriction Is Often Mistaken for Better Training: Why a Long Line Can Be Part of “Solving Pulling”

 So, long line is not a bandaid, “giving in”, or avoiding the issue.
 When used intentionally, it can be one of the most practical ways to improve leash skills while also supporting the dog’s physical comfort, emotional state, and relationship with the handler.

-Pulling Is Often a Symptom and Not the Core Problem
+Pulling Is Often a Symptom and Not the Actual Problem

 Many dogs pull because they are: